littl3field/littl3field/README.md

 ### 👋 Hi, I'm Littl3field

 I am a Security Analyst at the [Microsoft Security Response Centre (MSRC)](https://www.microsoft.com/en-us/msrc) and this is my personal Github page.
-I work on digital forensics and incident response in-line with on threat intelligence, malware, reverse engineering and automation.
+I work on digital forensics and incident response in-line with threat intelligence, malware, reverse engineering and automation.
 I love to write in python and love open source security tools.

 ## 📝 Blog